Sale Time: 10:00 a.m.

 Costs, fees, and any valid liens are paid out of the monies received from the successful bidder.
 Notarized claims must be submitted to the Clerk's Office to substantiate a claim.
 The Certificate Holder is then reimbursed his monies plus interest earned.
 The former property owner as well as lienholders may claim any excess funds.

-J. K. Irby, Clerk of the Circuit Court
+J. K. "Jess" Irby, Clerk of the Circuit Court